tomarak/determinedWaffle/README.md

 ## Usage

-To view a live hosted instance of the app, visit [this link](https://waffleup.firebaseapp.com/).
+To view a live hosted instance of the web app, visit [this link](https://waffleup.firebaseapp.com/).

+The mobile app is developed for iOS and can be explored using the iOS simulator included with Xcode (open ThumbsCheck.xcodeproj in Xcode and run build).

 You will be asked to login via GitHub.
 Once you have authorized the application, you will be taken to the main view for a student.
 When an instructor initiates a poll (either a thumbs check or a mini-quiz), this page will be updated with the poll.